v0lta/Spectral-RNN/README.md

 And extract it in the power experiments folder.
 Then run `power_load_pred_exp.py` with the desired parameters.

-The experiments in music_exp and human motion exp where not too promising.
+The experiments in music_exp worked and outperformed https://arxiv.org/abs/1705.09792 but not  https://arxiv.org/pdf/1711.04845.pdf.
+The experiments in human motion exp where not too promising.